Sulphite05/QubitCoders/readme.md

 ### Features
 - **Ranking**: View the rankings of CIS students in the community.
 - **Classifier**: Get your LeetCode profile classified based on your skills (Beginner, Intermediate, Advanced).
-- **Recommendations**: Get personalized advice based on your LeetCode profile, including solved problems in Easy, Medium, and Hard categories.
+- **Recommendations**: Get personalized advice based on your LeetCode profile, including solved problems in Easy, Medium, and Hard categories as well as your contest rating.

 ---